twilker/cp-zkp/README.md

 - Documentation for the library root module - this is the least amount of necessary documentation
 - Added docker container for the server and client
 - Added command line interface for the client
+- Added github actions for building, testing and documentation to ensure code quality

 ## Improvments

 - Testing
   - Unit tests for the core algorithm
   - Integration tests as gherkin tests with [cucumber-rs](https://cucumber-rs.github.io/cucumber/current/)
+  - Code coverage to find untested code
 - Design
   - Use an event driven architecture to decouple the different parts of the application
 - Code quality / Robustness